Alias (SQL)

 An alias is a feature of SQL that is supported by most, if not all, relational database management systems (RDBMSs).
-Aliases provide database administrators, as well as other database users, with the ability to reduce the amount of code required for a query, and to make queries simpler to understand.
-In addition, aliasing can be used as an obfuscation technique to protect the real names of database fields.
+Aliases provide users with the ability to reduce the amount of code required for a query, and to make queries simpler to understand.
+In addition, aliasing is required when doing self joins (i.e. joining a table with itself.)

 In SQL, you can alias tables and columns.
-A table alias is also called a correlation name.
-A programmer can use an alias to temporarily assign another name to a table or column for the duration of a SELECT query.
+A table alias is called a correlation name, according to the SQL standard.
+A programmer can use an alias to temporarily assign another name to a table or column for the duration of the current SELECT query.
 Assigning an alias does not actually rename the column or table.
 This is often useful when either tables or their columns have very long or complex names.
 An alias name could be anything, but usually it is kept short.
 For example, it might be common to use a table alias such as "pi" for a table named "price_information".

 The general syntax of an alias is SELECT * FROM table_name [AS] alias_name.
 Note that the AS keyword is completely optional and is usually kept for readability purposes.
 Here is some sample data that the queries below will be referencing: